b0rgbart3/reactBlog/README.md

 - Article and product pages use **SSG + ISR** (regenerated every hour) with server-side `generateMetadata()` for SEO — proper `<title>`, description, and Open Graph tags are in the HTML before JavaScript runs
 - JWT auth is used for protected admin/author actions; tokens stored in `localStorage`
 - The homepage toggles between a memes gallery and a merch store based on the `showMerch` setting in the database
+- Cart contents are persisted client-side via Zustand (`cart-storage`); checkout builds a Stripe Checkout Session server-side (`/api/checkout`) with shipping address collection, then redirects to Stripe's hosted payment page
+- Orders are recorded as `pending` at session creation and flipped to `paid` by the `/api/webhooks/stripe` handler once Stripe confirms payment; `/api/orders/sync` is a client-triggered fallback that reconciles status on the order-success page in case the webhook hasn't landed yet
+- Placed orders (status, shipping address, line items, `sentToPrinter` flag) are manageable from the admin panel
 - `src/views/` is used for page component files — Next.js reserves `src/pages/` for the Pages Router so that name is avoided